 According to psychologists, contributing factors are partially biological and partially cultural.

-Since Paleo times, hunting and providing meat have been the role of men.
-Hunting a gathering was women’s work.
-Therefore, meat and masculinity went hand in hand, and this conditioning has been passed down through the generations.
+Since Paleo times, hunting and providing meat have been primarily taken care of by men.
+Hunting and gathering were women’s work.
+Therefore, meat and masculinity went hand in hand, conditioning us to associate the two down through the generations.

 That’s the amazing thing about historical conditioning – few people understand the role it plays in their daily lives.